-The scope of work undertaken by the RSPCA Inspectorate is outlined in section 3 above.
+The scope of work undertaken by the RSPCA Inspectorate is outlined above.

-RSPCA Inspectorate staff are highly qualified experts in their area, and no other organisation in Victoria is as well equipped to deal with animal cruelty reports.
+RSPCA Inspectorate staff are highly qualified experts in their area, and no other organisation in Tasmania is as well equipped to deal with animal cruelty reports.
 Therefore, focus should be placed on expanding the resources of the Inspectorate, both through increases in funding and through expanding on links with other enforcement agencies, such as Biosecurity Tasmania and Tasmania Police